nance-eth/nance-docs/docs/basics/temperature-check.md

 ---
-sidebar_position: 2
+sidebar_position: 4
 ---

-# Discussion & Temperature Check
+# Temperature Check

 Stay updated with changes in proposals and engage in meaningful discussions on Discord.
 Check the general sentiment or "temperature" of votes to gauge community feelings before moving a proposal to Snapshot.